In the last decade, fashion has shifted from the reserved clothing worn by nobles to the era of free and comfortable clothing.

 - Choose tops that are loose, comfortable, and natural.
 If you have other accessories to dress it up, a simple tee will work, but try to opt for faded, old, or used tees.
 Hipsters have largely claimed the ironic and retro tees.

 - Jackets will necessitate the use of your DIY skills.
 There are other options if you want to spice things up with a vintage denim jacket.
 Go for it if it has beads, embroidery, or patterned trim.
-Suede, sheepskin, and leather
+Suede, sheepskin, and leather.
+If you want some unique embroidery patterns, you can choose to make it yourself.
+Upload pictures with hippie elements to GS-JJ, you can use your design skills and start customizing your embroidery patches.
+These embroidered patches offer a fresh take on vintage fashion.
+Use them to accessorize your jackets for a more hippie look!
+Welcome to GS-JJ to learn more about embroidery patches!

 - Wear secondhand clothing.
 Shop at thrift stores, flea markets, and garage sales whenever possible.
 The whole point of hippie fashion was to abandon buying what big corporations were selling in favor of buying used clothing locally.
 Many hippies enjoy sewing and other handcrafts; even better if you can make your clothes.
 You might have to learn how to sew or settle for some do-it-yourself.